jmahler/shootout/README.md

   ssh_cmd - ssh to a host and run a command.

-  mustache - logic-free templates with Mustache
+  template - templates using Mustache, Handlebars, etc

 METRICS
 -------